 To support both course designers (module or programme), and those responsible for designing individual learning activities or assessments, I have created a poster that shows circular representations of all five domains.
 These provide a structure of progressive complexity for each educational domain taxonomy;

-- Cognitive (Interpersonal Skills)
+- Cognitive (Intellectual Skills)

 - Psychomotor (Manual Skills)